runpod/docs/docs/serverless/endpoints/manage-endpoints.md

 3. Select **Edit Endpoint** and make your changes.
 4. Choose **Update**.

+## Set GPU prioritization an Endpoint

+When creating or modifying a Worker Endpoint, specify your GPU preferences in descending order of priority.

+This allows you to configure the desired GPU models for your Worker Endpoints.

+RunPod attempts to allocate your first choice if it's available.
+If your preferred GPU is not available, the system will automatically default to the next available GPU in your priority list.

 :::note

 You can force a configuration update by setting **Max Workers** to 0, selecting **Update**, then updating your max workers back to your needed value.